Documentation

 Bindings and Destructuring

 As already demonstrated above, variables can be defined with let bindings.
 The variable is assigned the value of the expression that follows the = sign.
 The assignment of a value is optional, if no value is assigned, the variable will be initialized as none.
 The let keyword can also be used to create a custom named function.
-Let bindings can be accessed for the rest of the containing block or document.
+Variables can be accessed for the rest of the containing block (or the rest of the file if there is no containing block).

 #let name = "Typst"